Mystic Canyon Stable

 Friendly, leashed dogs YES!!!
 Just pick up after their poop and have them pee on dirt only (not furniture, seating).
 We do have protective barn cats, rabbit, hens, and wild coyotes, hawks, owls.

-Fall off, regroup, get back on when ready.
+Fall off, regroup, then get back on when ready.

 Falling off can be an important part of learning to get back on in horseback riding.